Decentralized Identity Verification

 var (

-ErrSample = sdkerrors.Register(ModuleName, 1101, "sample error")
+ErrSample = errors.Register(ModuleName, 1101, "sample error")

-ErrIdentityNotFound = sdkerrors.Register(ModuleName, 1102, "Identity not found")
+ErrIdentityNotFound = errors.Register(ModuleName, 1102, "Identity not found")

-ErrAlreadyVerified = sdkerrors.Register(ModuleName, 1103, "Identity already verified")
+ErrAlreadyVerified = errors.Register(ModuleName, 1103, "Identity already verified")

 )